 A/B testing is a thoroughly tested way to improve your online presence and keep your customers around in the long run.
 It touches on every aspect of your business, from your content and product pages to your shopping cart abandonment and retargeting ads so it’s no surprise that conducting A/B tests can help you increase retention, as long as you know what to test.

 For instance, check out a service like Optimizely.
 They’ve helped a wide range of brands incrementally improve their online presence in a way that boosts sales and retention.
-Other options include VWO, AB Tasty, or Google Experiments, to name a few.
+Other options include VWO, or AB Tasty, to name a few.
 With the proper A/B testing tool, you’ll be much better prepared to improve retention and your overall user experience.

 Customer Retention Tool #3: Content Personalization